Connor Brown Trust

 We will never see Connor walk through the front door again, smile, laugh, get married and have children.
 We will never again be able to put our arms around him and tell him how much we love him.
 We will do everything we can to ensure that no other family endures this grief.

-We aim to provide young people with a bespoke youth work programme that will benefit themselves and the wider community, which will include…
+We will provide young people with bespoke youth work programmes to benefit them and the wider community, which will include...

 Young people from disadvantaged communities will have access to an innovative youth work programme, that will help to raise their aspirations and give them an understanding of how criminal activity can affect themselves and the wider community.